ArtZaragozaGitHub/datasets_for_projects/README.md

 # datasets_for_projects
-Files with original raw data in either CSV format or .TXT format
+Files with original raw data in either .CSV format or .TXT format